Heckie75/Mipow-Playbulb-BTL201/README.md

- help <command>                  - get help for specific command dump                            - dump full state of bulb setup                           - setup bulb for this program name <name>                     - give bulb a new displayname / alias password <abcd>                 - set password
+ help <command>                  - get help for specific command dump                            - dump full state of bulb json                            - dump full state of bulb in json format setup                           - setup bulb for this program name <name>                     - give bulb a new displayname / alias password <abcd>                 - set password